ALavault/alavault.github.io/_posts/2020-06-18-gtr_tuto_1_instrument.md

 ### 2.3 Your first chord progression

-We are going to play the progession C major - A minor - D minor - Gmajor
+We are going to play the progression C major - A minor - D minor - G major

 1. Play each chord one after the other.
 Start slowly !
 Mute all the strings before transitioning to another one.
 2. Now play each chords 4 times before transitioning the other.